Toggle: English / Spanish

 Surgery to flatten the foot is sometimes needed in severe cases.
 Any nerve problems that exist must be treated by specialists.

 The outlook depends on the condition causing high arches.
-In mild cases, wearing appropriate shoes and arch supports may provide relief.
+In mild cases, wearing proper shoes and arch supports may provide relief.